pyeventsourcing/eventsourcing/README.md

 ## Overview

 The general aim of this library is to make it easier to write event sourced applications in Python.
-With event sourcing, the state of the application is determined by a sequence of events.
+The common definition of event sourcing proposes that the state of an event sourced application is determined entirely by a sequence of events.
+In practice, it is common for an application to be partitioned into an arrangement of domain entities, with the application state being distributed across the state of its entities.

 Therefore, this library provides mechanisms required by such
-applications: a style for coding behaviours that mutate the state of an application by instantiating, applying and then publishing domain events of different kinds; and a way for those events to be stored and replayed to obtain the state of the application on demand.
+applications: a style for coding entity behaviours that mutate their state by instantiating and applying and then publishing domain events of different kinds; and a way for those events to be stored and replayed to obtain the state of the entities of the application on demand.

-This document highlights the main features of the library, provides instructions for installing the packages, describes the design of the software, includes a detailed example of usage, and has some background information about the project.
+This document highlights the main features of the library, provides instructions for installing the package, describes the design of the software, includes a detailed example of usage, and has some background information about the project.

-With the major features complete, the current focus of development work is towards: refactoring the code for greater clarity and greater flexibility; test suite with 100% line coverage; a much better distinction between time-sequenced and integer-sequenced event streams;
+With the major features complete, the current focus of development work is towards: refactoring the code for greater clarity and greater flexibility; a test suite with 100% line coverage; a much better distinction between time-sequenced and integer-sequenced event streams;
 and support for storing events in a broader range database management systems and services.